Master of Occupational Therapy Overview

 What is the modality of this program?

-The program is delivered in a hybrid format that combines online learning with weekly on-campus face-to-face classes and labs at our San Diego campus.
+The program is delivered in an online format that includes weekly on-campus face-to-face classes and labs at our San Diego campus.

 Why Alliant